-The AGM is the principal forum for dialogue with shareholders and aims to ensure that the AGM provides an important opportunity for effective communication with, and constructive feedback from, the Company’s shareholders.
-The Chairman also encourages shareholders to participate in the question and answer session at the AGM.
-Where necessary, the Chairman will undertake to provide a written answer to any significant question that cannot be readily answered at the meeting.
+The AGM is the principal forum for dialogue with shareholders that provides an important opportunity for effective communication with, and constructive feedback from, the Company’s shareholders.
+The Chairman should encourage shareholders to participate in the question and answer session at the AGM.
+Where necessary, the Chairman shall provide a written answer to any significant question that cannot be readily answered at the meeting.

 The Company adopts comprehensive and documented policies and procedures with respect to occupational safety and health with the objective of providing a safe and healthy working environment for all employees.